Blog

 Response Three

 Voter: The email was sent to me by one of my colleagues who apparently just voted in this election.
-(Remember that the ElectionsOnline system utilizes social media to encourage voters to encourage other voters to vote, so receiving an email from a fellow voter is a possibility.)

 Conclusion

 The best service of course is one so user-friendly that no support is needed.
-Happily the number of support calls from voters using ElectionsOnline’s software is minimal, but in a system that encourages voters to encourage other voters to also vote, it’s inevitable that a few isolated cases of someone getting confused will arise.
+Happily the number of support calls from voters using Skypunch is minimal, but in a system that encourages voters to encourage other voters to also vote, it’s inevitable that a few isolated cases of someone getting confused will arise.
 It’s a small price to pay for the benefit of peer-to-peer voter encouragement and hopefully the example scenario above will help bring quick and satisfactory resolution to any incidents that do arise.